kragen/dernocua/text/electrolytic-2d-cutting.md

-    cloisonné; dried soluble silicates, if heated between uses to drive out excess water; a layer of a passivating compound formed from the surface of the conductive plate (i) itself, for example by heating or anodizing; or any other dielectric that is sufficiently resistant to the electrolyte.
+    cloisonné; dried soluble silicates, if heated between uses to drive out excess water; a layer of a passivating compound formed from the surface of the conductive plate (i) itself, for example by heating or anodizing; polymerized linseed oil; photoresists;
+    teflon; rosin; spray paint; shellac; or any other dielectric that is sufficiently resistant to the electrolyte.
 Many of these dielectrics can be applied in a continuous layer and then selectively removed by laser ablation, for example with a